bwplotka/mimic/README.md

     parameter appropriately.

-* Try to NOT put secrets (tokens, private keys, etc.) in definition output (or anywhere else in your golang code!)
+* Try to NOT put secrets (tokens, private keys, etc.) in definition output (or anywhere else in your Go code!)

     I.e For kubernetes, put secrets via different mean as Kuberenetes Secrets.
 Alternatively define env variables and use env vars substitution.
 For terraform, use the vault provider to have terraform pull secrets directly from vault.